At which campus can I study this program?

 - Know Computer Hardware and Operating Systems: Analyze the effects of computer hardware and operating systems design on the efficiency and correctness of software systems.

-Know Theoretical Foundations of Computer Science: Demonstrate an understanding of the theoretical foundations of computer science and explain and use them effectively.
+- Know Theoretical Foundations of Computer Science: Explain and use the theoretical foundations of computer science effectively

 Academic Advising